 Why do soccer players walk out with kids?
-This comes from many meaningful reasons.
-First of all, it is a way for them to be more aware of their great responsibility as role models that children admire.
-In addition, this is also to support positive campaigns and messages for children, demonstrate the pure spirit that soccer should convey, and help realize the dreams of children.
+There are many meaningful reasons for this.
+First of all, it is a way for them to become more aware of their great responsibility as role models admired by children.
+In addition, it also serves to support positive campaigns and messages for children, demonstrate the pure spirit that soccer should convey, and help realize the dreams of children.
 Let's explore the details with Wintips in the following article!

 Why do children accompany football players?